 The Library.-The greater part of the library which now numbers above 6000 volumes, came into possession of the Seminary by various donations, of which those made by Mr. F. Kieckhefer and Mrs. Jackel deserve special mention by reason of their size and importance.
+From the estates of Dr. F. W. A. Notz, deceased, and Rev. Theo.
+Hartwig, deceased, the library has received several hundreds of volumes and pamphlets in the course of recent years.
 Synod provides for a steady, if modest, increase by purchase, granting an annual allowance of \$200 from its treasury.
 The library room measures 22 by 45 feet, and its height will permit the doubling of its present shelving space in the future.
 The stacks are so arranged that the intervening spaces can be used to place tables and chairs, in order that students may conveniently pursue any line of study without carrying books to their rooms.
 The librarian, who is a member of the faculty appointed by the administrative board, supervises this feature of library work through a student assistant, appointed by the librarian.
-During the period of each day when the library is open to the students. the assistant is represented by one student, called to the service according to a definite schedule, who is responsible for good order and the prevention of improper use of the books by the student visitors.-For the reading room, the student body purchases such periodicals and newspapers as they may decide upon by majority vote.
+During the period of each day when the library is open to the students, the assistant is represented by one student, called to the service according to a definite schedule, who is responsible for good order and the prevention of improper use of the books by the student visitors.-For the reading room, the student body purchases such periodicals and newspapers as they may decide upon by majority vote.
 This room is always open.

 Expenses.-According to the custom obtaining in regard to our synodical institutions of learning, tuition is free to all students coming to us from our own college or from the colleges of affiliated synods, it being understood that these young men obligate themselves to devote their lives to the service of the Church.
-For the same reason the Joint Synod has at its last session in August, 1920, resolved to take no money whatever from students of the seminaries for services rendered, but to receive them as tyrones in the service of the Church.
+For the same reason the Joint Synod has at its session in August, 1920, resolved to take no money whatever from its students of the seminaries for services rendered, but to receive them as tyrones in the service of the Church.
 No charges are made for board, for the use of rooms, or of such furniture as is supplied by the Seminary, each boarding student being loaned a table, a chair, shelf room for his books, a bedstead, and a mattress for use during his stay.